kurohikari123/Weather-App/README.md

-#  WeatherVue 🌦️
+#  WeatherApp 🌦️

-![WeatherVue Demo GIF][demo-gif]
+![WeatherApp Demo GIF][demo-gif]

-**WeatherVue** is a beautifully designed, modern weather dashboard that provides real-time weather data with a dynamic, time-of-day interface.
+**WeatherApp** is a beautifully designed, modern weather dashboard that provides real-time weather data with a dynamic, time-of-day interface.
 Built with a React frontend and a secure Express.js backend, this application showcases a full-stack implementation of a real-world service.

 ---

 ### ✨ Features

--   **Dynamic Backgrounds:** The UI features 4 different background themes that change automatically based on the time of day (Morning, Midday, Afternoon, Night).
+-   **Dynamic Backgrounds:** The UI features 4 different background themes that change automatically based on the time of day (Morning, Midday, Afternoon, Night).(To be implemented)
 -   **Real-time Weather Data:** Provides current temperature, conditions, and more by leveraging the OpenWeatherMap API.
--   **Automatic Geolocation:** On load, the app requests the user's location to provide instant, hyper-local weather data.
 -   **Manual Search:** Users can search for the weather in any city worldwide.
 -   **Pre-defined Location Dropdown:** A dropdown menu is populated from a database, allowing users to select from a curated list of locations.
 -   **Secure Backend:** The Express.js server handles all API calls, keeping the API key secure and off the client-side.
--   **Responsive Design:** A clean, modern UI that looks great on both desktop and mobile devices.
+-   **Responsive Design:** A clean, modern UI that looks great on both desktop and mobile devices.(To be implemented)

 ---

 ### 🛠️ Tech Stack & Architecture

-This project is built with a modern, full-stack architecture, separating the client and server for security and scalability.
+This project is built with a modern, full-stack architecture, separating the client and server for scalability.

 #### Frontend